 Using open spaces to remove carbon

-The Climate Action Strategy has launched a Carbon Removals and Land Management project to help protect the existing carbon stored by our open spaces and to increase their carbon sequestration capacity.
+The Climate Action Strategy has a Carbon Removals and Land Management project to help protect the existing carbon stored by our open spaces and to increase their carbon sequestration capacity.

 The City of London Corporation owns and manages a network of 11,000 acres of open spaces in the Square Mile, Greater London, and surrounding counties.
 They remove carbon dioxide, contain important habitats and wildlife, improve air quality, and create valuable places for health and wellbeing.